Saint Joseph's Mission (Williams Lake): Duncan Sticks

-Duncan Sticks was born in 1893 to a family from Alkali Lake, British Columbia.
+Duncan Sticks was born in 1893 to a family from Alkali Lake.
 He was taken to the residential school at a young age.
 When he was seven years old, he ran away from the residential school for the first time, and successfully made it back to Alkali Lake.
 He was sick when he arrived, and his family nursed him back to health before his father returned him to school.

 On February 8, 1902, nine boys ran away from the school after lunch.
-Two of the boys were from Alkali Lake, three from Williams Lake, and four from Canim Lake, and each group headed towards their respective homes.
+Two of the boys were from Alkali Lake, three from Williams Lake, and four from Canim Lake.
+Each group headed towards its respective home.
 The supervising teacher pursued the Williams Lake and Alkali Lake boys, while the principal pursued the Canim Lake boys.
-When the principal returned to the school at 5:00pm, he was informed that one of the Alkali Lake boys, Duncan Sticks, was still missing.
-The principal declined to continue the search for Duncan Sticks.
-The following day, he sent a staff member to the Indian reserve to find the missing boy.
+When the principal returned to the school at 5:00pm, he was informed that Alkali Lake boy Duncan Sticks was still missing and declined to continue the search.
+The following day, he sent a staff member to the Indian reserve to find him.
 Later that day, a local rancher named Anthony Boitano searched for and found Duncan Sticks' body, frozen to death.

-Indian Affairs conducted a quick investigation and blamed the lax discipline of the priests at the school.
-The Bishop of New Westminster replied to Indian Affairs, blaming the character of the Indigenous students, writing: "Indians have a holy horror of anything which smacks of system and order."
+Indian Affairs conducted a quick investigation and blamed lax discipline by priests at the school.
+The Bishop of New Westminster wrote to Indian Affairs blaming the character of the Indigenous students: "Indians have a holy horror of anything which smacks of system and order."

 At first, the local coroner refused to investigate Duncan Sticks' death, claiming the government did not see any reason for an enquiry.
 However, E.A.
 Carew-Gibson and a former teacher named Mr. Brophy lobbied the Attorney General of British Columbia for an enquiry, so an enquiry was held.
 Brophy had kept a record of student mistreatment at the school from the time he had worked there.
-However, Indian Affairs doubted the accuracy of his record, as he had recently been dismissed for drunkenness, and claimed that the mistreatment in the book was "slight indeed compared to the time I went to school."
+However the Indian Affairs representative doubted the accuracy of his record, as he had recently been dismissed for drunkenness, and claimed that the mistreatment in the book was "slight indeed compared to the time I went to school."